Talking with the Locals – Semuc Champey

 Two of the middle children, Ilsa and Manuel, greet us and Luisa prepares a meal of scrambled eggs, black refried beans, and corn tortillas which we graciously accept.
 A few minutes later, as we’re asking where the other children sleep (we only see one bed), a head pops out from a loft area above us; it’s Elvia, the 2nd oldest who is already in bed for the night (a bed she’ll share with 2 of her siblings).

 As we share dinner with the family, Marcos tells us more about their life.
-They wake up at 3am every morning to prepare the chicken, tortillas, and the rest of of the food that they will sell at the entrance to Semuc Champey which opens at 8am.
+They wake up at 3 am every morning to prepare the chicken, tortillas, and the rest of the food that they will sell at the entrance to Semuc Champey which opens at 8 am.
 Unlike some of the other children in the area, his kids go to school 5 days a week.
-They walk with the other neighborhood children an hour to get to the only school in the area.
+They walk with the other neighbourhood children for an hour to get to the only school in the area.
 This will be his oldest child’s last year in school, at 14 years old.

 We’re told that there’s very little work in the community and that they’ve sometimes had problems with theft because of this.
 At one point, the stone mill that Luisa uses to grind corn to make tortillas was stolen from their house when Marcos was away in another town.
 They had to spend more than 500Q (?$) to replace it, a huge sum.
-For some people this experience might have created bitterness and distrust, however Marcos talked about the situation with compassion for those who took it.
-The cause of the theft, to him, was the lack of opportunities for employment.
+For some people this experience might have created bitterness and distrust, however, Marcos talked about the situation with compassion for those who took it.
+To him, the cause of the theft was the lack of employment opportunities.
 This attitude was typical of the way he spoke of many things that day.

 After hugs and pictures and well-wishes for the family, we set out on the dark road with our flashlights in the direction of El Portal, another hostel where we were meeting some friends we had met that day.
 Marcos accompanied us part of the way as he was going to a political meeting at a house along the way.
 The house where we left him was a truly impressive sight.
 At least 100 people were gathered in and around the house situated along the dirt road in what you might call the middle of nowhere, lit only by candlelight.

 We feel so fortunate to have shared time with Marcos, Luisa, and their family and to learn a little bit of the Maya Q’eqchi language.
-If you make the trip, make sure you try some of their delicious food that you can find at the entrance to Semuc Champey every day from 8am-6pm, or stop by to say hello at the house directly next to Greengo’s hotel on the left.
+If you make the trip, make sure you try some of the delicious food that you can find at the entrance to Semuc Champey every day from 8 am-6 pm, or stop by to say hello at the house directly next to Greengo’s hotel on the left.